Multimorbidity and Complexity of Medicines Use in Older People (Online)

 Upon successful completion of this course, you will:

-- be awarded with 30 credit points from the University of Auckland
+- Be awarded with 30 credit points from the University of Auckland

-- have the option to take your credit into the Master of Health Sciences, Master of Nursing, or other related postgraduate programmes.
+- Have the option to take your credit into the Master of Health Sciences, Master of Nursing, or other related postgraduate programmes.

 - For practising nurses looking for Continuing Professional Development (CPD), this course will provide 300 hours of learning.